-- Chlorine is applied to the water for disinfection. - Hydro-fluorosilicic acid is added to the water in order to maintain a fluoride level (target level of .70 mg/L) in the water for the purpose of reducing tooth decay. - Copper sulfate is used to control the growth of algae in Woodland Reservoir.
+- Chlorine is applied to the water for disinfection. - Hydro-fluorosilicic acid is added to the water to maintain a fluoride level (target level of 0.7 mg/L) in the water for the purpose of reducing tooth decay. - Copper sulfate is used to control the growth of algae in Woodland Reservoir.
 These treatments prevent algae growth which can cause foul tastes and odors between the months of May and October.
 Copper sulfate treatments occur on an as-needed basis.
-In 2019 Woodland Reservoir was treated with copper sulfate on one occasion. - Orthophosphate is added to the water to minimize the dissolving of lead from lead service pipes and other plumbing fixtures.
+In Woodland Reservoir has not been treated with copper sulfate since 2018. - Orthophosphate is added to the water to minimize the dissolving of lead from lead service pipes and other plumbing fixtures.
 This topic is further described in the section "Lead Corrosion Control".

-All Lake Ontario water used by the City has been filtered, chlorinated and fluoridated at Onondaga County's Metropolitan Water Board Plant in Oswego, New York.
+All Lake Ontario water used by the City has been filtered, chlorinated, and fluoridated at Onondaga County's Metropolitan Water Board Plant in Oswego, New York.